Nickchapman3773/Uranium-Fever/README.md

 - Altering Uranium Fever - Can I alter mods in Uranium Fever?
 	- We do not support alterations of the list, however, if one were to add mods to the list and put [NoDelete] in front of the name, it would persist despite updating to new Uranium Fever versions.
 We would strongly advise against removing mods, though.
 - Crashing - I am crashing, what can I do to fix it?
-	- Post your crashlog (found in the Uranium Fever > Stock Game > Crash Logs folder) in the Uranium Fever Support channel on discord (link provided above).
+	- Post your crashlog (found in the Uranium Fever > [NoDelete] Stock New Vegas > Crash Logs folder) in the Uranium Fever Support channel on discord (link provided above).
 - Disabled Mods - Should all of the mods that say (IP) after them be disabled?
 	- Yes.
 IP is my shorthand for Internally Patched, meaning I've merged them into the Uranium Fever Master Patch.
 They are still included despite being disabled so that the authors get DP and credit for their mod, given I used them as a resource.
 - Failed and Slow Nexus Downloads - Why are all of my downloads so slow, and eventually failing?